 Cells are attached to the extracellular matrix, which is a network of molecules linked to each other.
-Most of the linkages between molecules in the extracellular matrix are based on protein-protein interactions, but protein-carbohydrate adhesions also help to strengthen the molecular network.
+Most linkages between molecules in the extracellular matrix are based on protein-protein interactions, but protein-carbohydrate adhesions also help to strengthen the molecular network.
 There are three adhesion mechanisms to maintain the structural integrity of tissues: cell-cell adhesions, cell-extracellular matrix adhesions, and linkages between molecules of the extracellular matrix.
-Here, we will deal with the first one, whereas we will learn about the other two mechanisms in the cell membrane page because these adhesions dependens on transmembrane proteins.
+Here, we will deal with the third one, whereas we will learn about the other two mechanisms in the cell membrane page because these adhesions dependen on transmembrane proteins.

 Glycoproteins greatly contribute to make the extracellular matrix a cohesive network of molecules, although they also perform other functions.
 Glycoproteins are intermediaries that link structural molecules between each other, and also link structural molecules and cells.
 In each glycoprotein molecule, there are several domains binding different molecules that altogether forms cross-linked molecular networks.
 Fibronectins, laminins and tenascins are major glycoproteins of the extracelular matrix of animals.